onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-92866
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :updated: dublin

-    The VNF or PNF **MUST** include as part of post-instantiation configuration done by Ansible Playbooks the removal/update of the SSH public key from /root/.ssh/authorized_keys, and update of SSH keys loaded through instantiation to support Ansible.
+    The VNF or PNF Provider **MUST** include as part of post-instantiation configuration done by Ansible Playbooks the removal/update of the SSH public key from ``/root/.ssh/authorized_keys``, and update of SSH keys loaded through instantiation to support Ansible.
 This may include creating Mechanized user ID(s) used by the Ansible Server(s) on VNF VM(s) and uploading and installing new SSH keys used by the mechanized use ID(s).

 .. req::
     :id: R-97345